 Whatever drove you to do this crazy contest in the first place, you need to get absolutely honest with yourself now.
 Why do you want this?
 It’s possible your motives have changed over the course of the month and that, like the Phoenix, all your fluff is burning away to reveal your real, golden motivation.
 You thought you were going to show off a little and live like a bohemian, but it turns out you’re facing your fear of failure.
 Whoa.

 Take some time to confront your fears and dread about picking up your novel again.
 Think about what’s really holding you back.
 Maybe your protag is about to confront a problem that you, yourself, also need to process.
 I’ve had spooky parallels show up in my books, too.
-Consider sharing your hesitancy with a close friend or accountabilibuddy who can advise you.
+So, consider sharing your hesitancy with a close friend or accountabilibuddy who can advise you.

 Look at your schedule for the rest of November.
 Brutally cut all unnecessary activities and appointments, like you’re trimming the Thanksgiving turkey.
 You may be surprised at the pockets of time you find.
 Then, make a list of rewards: decadent hot chocolate or the swanky tea you’ve been saving, a new album, the book that’s been on your TBR list for forever, and several other treats, pamperings, and privileges.
 Decide how many fifteen-minute word sprints you should do to earn each one.